rapidsai/cudf/docs/cudf/source/developer_guide/options.md

 # Options

+The usage of options is explained in the [user guide](options_user_guide).
+This document provides more explanations on how developers work with options internally.

 Options are stored as a dictionary in the `cudf.options` module.
 Each option name is its key in the dictionary.
 The value of the option is an instance of an `Options` object.